1. Mission Statement for

 remarks.
 There are also other variables involved that will negatively

-affect your grade, which include the following: late arrival to class; late work; missing work; unsatisfactory in-class work; lack of preparation, which means
+affect your grade, which include the following: late arrival to class; late work; missing work; unsatisfactory in-class work; excessive late

-failure to be prepared for peer revision workshops and/or other activities;
+which means failure to be prepared for peer revision workshops and/or other

-unprofessional conduct; your failure to meet any other requirements of this
+activities; unprofessional conduct; your failure to meet any other requirements

-syllabus.
-Moreover, I expect you to participate in every class by significantly
+of this syllabus.
+Moreover, I expect you to participate in every class by

-adding to class discussions, which means group discussions, as well as the
+significantly adding to class discussions, which means group discussions, as

-discussions led by me.
-I expect your reading, writing, analyses, and
+well as the discussions led by me.
+I expect your reading, writing,

-discussion to reflect careful thought and preparation.
-Considering these
+analyses, and discussion to reflect careful thought and preparation.

-policies, if you are absent three (3) or less times but you create a
+Considering these policies, if you are absent three (3) or less times but

-situation that negatively affects your grade, you will receive a grade that is
+you create a situation that negatively affects your grade, you will receive a

-lower than 100%, perhaps to the point of zero in this component of the course.
+grade that is lower than 100%, perhaps to the point of zero in this component

 There is also the aspect of "effective